claret-srl/ROMANTIG/README.md

 ## Troubleshooting

+### /bin/bash^M: bad interpreter: No such file or directory

-If the following error will appear creating or starting the container
+If the following error will appear creating or starting the container:
 ```
 /bin/bash^M: bad interpreter: No such file or directory
 ```